Anandita06/RNASeq_data_DifferExp_Analysis/README.md

    git clone https://github.com/Anandita06/RNASeq_data_DifferExp_Analysis.git
 2. **Open the project:**
    Open DESeq analysis.Rproj in RStudio.
-3. **Install required packages:**
-   In R or RStudio, run:
+3. **Install required packages:** In R or RStudio, run: r
+Copy
+Edit
 install.packages("BiocManager")
+BiocManager::install("DESeq2")
-   BiocManager::install("DESeq2") #Install any additional packages as needed
+# Install any additional packages as needed

 4. **Run the analysis:**
    Open the DESeq all files.R script in RStudio and execute it.
 The script will perform the differential expression analysis.
 5. **Review the outputs:**